Catharine H. Beyer

 Curriculum Vitae (66K PDF*)

-Ms. Beyer received her M.A. in English from the University of Michigan in 1970.
+Catharine Hoffman Beyer is a Research Scientist Senior in the Office of Educational Assessment.
+She received her M.A. in English from the University of Michigan in 1970.
 For 20 years she taught English and writing at the high school, community college, university, and graduate-school levels in Michigan, Oregon, and Washington, as well as writing courses linked with courses across the curriculum in the University of Washington's Interdisciplinary Writing Program (IWP).
 She received the English department's distinguished teaching award for that work in 1997.
 While working in the IWP, Ms. Beyer co-directed a series of three writing assessment studies for the University of Washington.
 She took two years away from work at the UW to serve as associate dean for assessment and institutional effectiveness at a local community college.

 Ms. Beyer's poetry has appeared in a number of literary magazines, as well as on Seattle city buses.
-She is the mother of two perfect daughters and is married to a handsome guy.
+She has two perfect daughters, a beloved son-in-law, a dear granddaughter, and she is married to a handsome guy.

 *Software capable of displaying a PDF is required for viewing or printing this document.
 Adobe Reader is available free of charge from the Adobe Web site at http://www.adobe.com/products/acrobat/readstep2.html